OpenSextant/SolrTextTagger/QUICK_START.md

 # Tag Time!

-This is a trivial example of a small piece of text.
+This is a trivial example tagging a small piece of text.
 For more options, see the Usage section in the readme.

 ````